hsuonsivu/hsupublic/3d-models/README.md

 ### suihkupaa.scad

-Our office shower mixes were replaced, and the new shower heads do not properly fit in the old fittins.
+Our office shower mixers were replaced, and the new shower heads do not properly fit in the old fittings.
 This is an adapter to work around the problem.

 No supports are needed to print.